Fingolfin1196/libadwaitamm/README.md

 - `gtkmm 4.14.0`
 - `libadwaita 1.5.2`
 - `mm-common 1.0.6`
+  - This is only needed when building in maintainer mode, which is the default when not building from a tarball.

 It is, however, very likely that somewhat older versions of these dependencies (apart from `libadwaita`) are sufficient to compile this project.